Building a Swift + ObjC .NET Binding Tool Entirely with AI in 6 Weeks

 For example, CoreGraphics.CGRect is a type you’ve probably used.
 The binding tool generated it under a Swift namespace, resulting in Swift.CGRect, and all methods you called required this namespace, and you couldn’t use CoreGraphics.CGRect, even though they were technically the same in memory.
 Many things like these had to be fixed and bridged so you didn’t need to re-learn or use these new types vs the existing built-in ones.
 It’s not perfect, I’m sure there are some that are missed, but the majority of them are proper.

-As part of trying to fix these issues and apply workarounds, we discovered that using @_cdecl (a Swift compiler attribute) was bulletproof.
+After some retrospective of the “fixes” Claude was making, it determined that using @_cdecl (a Swift compiler attribute) was bulletproof.
 Every time we used it, it just worked.
 The compiler attribute, @_cdecl, exports Swift functions with C calling conventions with a stable symbol name.
 The important part is those functions are compiled by Swift.
 So after some digging, we decided it was time (at least temporarily), to bypass CallConvSwift in the majority of cases and opt for @_cdecl anywhere we could.
-The CallConvSwift layers remain, so in the future if Microsoft fixes the issues, we can pretty quickly swap back.
-There are many advantages CallConvSwift offers over cdecl, so long-term, ideally we can switch back.
+The CallConvSwift layer remains, so we could switch back in the future.

 CallConvSwift Route: C# → [CallConvSwift] → Swift ABI directly → crashes sometimes